dandytron/gator/README.md

 ## Gator is an RSS aggreGATOR (Get it?) that I wrote as part of a guided project on Boot.dev, a backend programming course.

+Please forgive any funky markdown style - I've only written a few ReadMes!

 ### To use gator, you'll need two things first: Postgres and Go.

 macOS with brew: